No results for ""

 Configuration for contexts

 Every LaunchDarkly SDK lets you configure contexts to return specific data to LaunchDarkly.
-Any attributes you pass to LaunchDarkly become available on the Contexts list.
-The attribute values determine which variation of a feature flag the customer receives.
+Any attributes you pass to LaunchDarkly as part of a context become available on the Contexts list.
+The attribute values determine which variation of a feature flag, or which version and prompt from an AI config, the customer receives.

 Here is an image of the Contexts list: